flipzoom/ProcessWire-AIOM-All-In-One-Minify/README.md

 If you are currently in development of the site, caching can be a problem.
 For this, you can enable the development mode since version 1.1.0 in the Backend (Module > AIOM > Config).
 The files will be combined, but not minimized and re-generated at each call.
 In addition, a no-cache GET parameter is appended with a timestamp to prevent the browser caching.
 For example: ```css_031ea978b0e6486c828ba444c6297ca5_dev.css?no-cache=1335939007```

 ##Changelog##

+3.1.2

+* New feature: Enable or disable directory traversal filter in backend ([#12](https://github.com/FlipZoomMedia/ProcessWire-AIOM-All-In-One-Minify/issues/12))
+* New LESS version: Update parser to Version 1.7

 3.1.1